-Name / Organization Question Response Consultants Does the local person support the proposed Project?
-All participants pledged to give their full support for the said Project for everybody's welfare.
+Name/ Organization Question Response Consultants Does the local person support the proposed Project?
+All participants pledged their full support for the said Project.
 Consultants Any critical issue or concern by the local people regarding the Project?
-No critical issues were reported except for the land near the water source being used for grazing and temporary settlement which might cause contamination.
-Consultants Any loss of residential or commercial structures due to the Project? none Consultants Any loss of Community life (like market place, public playground) or Community Activities that will be affected? none Consultants Would there be land acquisition that would result in resettlement, or would affect parks, forest, etc.? none Consultants Will the Project location adversely affect water resources?
+No issues or concerns.
+Consultants Any loss of residential or commercial structures due to the Project?
+None Consultants Any loss of Community life (like market place, public playground) or Community Activities that will be affected?
+None Consultants Would there be land acquisition that would result in resettlement, or would affect parks, forest, etc.?
+None Consultants Will the Project location adversely affect water resources?
 No issues or concerns are foreseen.
 Consultants Any other issues you want to share (security, cooperation from local communities)?
-We are happy to collaborate and contribute.
-Consultants Any Cultural or Sacred sites in the proposed site? none Consultants Any other issues?
-1.Jamphel (Tshogpa) explained that the most common concern amongst the people was insufficient quantity of water.
-2. VTI Principal enquired about the type of WTP and also expressed the need for more water for the Institute with the possibility of expansion of the institute with additional 500 trainees & 50 faculty during the 12 th FYP
+The participants are happy to collaborate and contribute.
+Consultants Any Cultural or Sacred sites in the proposed site None